by Heather R. Darsie

 Johann Friedrich was released and returned to Sybylla.
-Johann Friedrich died in April 1547, and Sybylla followed him quickly in June 1547.
+Johann Friedrich died in 3 March 1554, shortly after Sybylla’s death on 21 February 1554.
 Johann Friedrich and his wife are buried in St. Peter and Paul, Weimar.

 Want to know more about Anna of Cleves?
 Love learning about the Queens of England?
 Are you interested in Tudor history or Women’s history?
 Then check out my book, Anna, Duchess of Cleves: The King’s ‘Beloved Sister’, a new biography about Anna of Cleves told from the German perspective!